 report in the progress on the first three months of the collaborative effort, and will continue to do so as part of its commitment.

 CCSA will continue to work with partners as well as the

 Government of Canada to safeguard the health and safety of Canadians.

 Collective action to implement the First Do No Harm strategy

-First Do No Harm: Responding to Canada's Prescription Drug Crisis on March 27, 2013.
-This 10-year pan-Canadian strategy lays out 58 recommendations to address the devastating harms associated with prescription drugs, and to help improve the health and safety of Canadian communities across the country.
+First Do No Harm: Responding to Canada's Prescription Drug Crisis was launched on March 27, 2013.
+This 10-year pan-Canadian strategy lays out 58 recommendations across five areas:

 Additional recommendations are associated with legislation and regulation, research and evaluation.

 The strategy continues to be led by the First Do No Harm Executive Council providing ongoing guidance in the coordination, implementation and evaluation of these recommendations.
 The Executive Council has committed to coordinating efforts with CCSA to ensure the evolution of the strategy is cohesive with the work of the

 Joint Statement of Action to Address the Opioid Crisis in Canada.